Consensys/PLCRVoting/README.md

 # Partial-Lock Commit-Reveal Voting
 [ ![Codeship Status for ConsenSys/PLCRVoting](https://app.codeship.com/projects/e58babc0-7647-0135-1b40-3a2518fac0ae/status?branch=master)](https://app.codeship.com/projects/244454)

-PLCRVoting is an Ethereum smart contract and a platform for token-weight voting on a blockchain.
+PLCRVoting is an Ethereum smart contract used as a platform for token-weight voting on a blockchain.

-## core steps (+ pseudocode)
+## quickstart: core steps (& pseudocode)

 1. acquire voting contract's intrinsic token

-1. `token.approve(voting)`: approve the voting contract, setting an allowance and enabling token transactions with the voting contract
+1. `token.approve(voting)`: approve the voting contract, setting an allowance and enabling ERC20 transactions with the voting contract

-1. `plcr.requestVotingRights(tokens)`: transfer tokens to the voting contract. the voting contract must have control over voting tokens (to be locked during commit stages)
+1. `plcr.requestVotingRights(tokens)`: transfer tokens to the voting contract. in order to be able to lock and unlock tokens during periods, the voting contract must have control over voting tokens

-1. `plcr.commitVote(poll, secret, tokens)`: commit tokens and a secret-containing vote to a poll. such tokens are "locked" (not-withdrawable) until the commit period ends
+1. `plcr.commitVote(poll, secret, tokens)`: commit tokens and a secret hash that "hides" the vote choice to a poll. tokens are "locked" (not-withdrawable) until the commit period ends

-1. `plcr.revealVote(poll, keys)`: reveal the hidden contents of a committed vote. this confirms the secret commit's validity, effectively announcing the voter's choice, and increasing the number of total votes in favor of that choice.
+1. `plcr.revealVote(poll, keys)`: reveal the hidden contents of a committed vote. this confirms the secret commit's validity, effectively announcing the voter's choice, and increasing the number of total votes toward that choice.

-1. `tcr.claimReward(poll, key)`: retrieve token rewards for voting among the winning side (the majority bloc of voters for that poll's ruling)
+1. `tcr.claimReward(poll, key)`: claim reward tokens for voting with the winning side (the majority bloc of voters for that poll's ruling)

 ## core terminology